wp-plugins/moshare/readme.txt

 Tags: moshare, share, sharing, mogreet, mobile, sms, mms, messaging, social Requires at least: 1.5
 Tested up to: 3.3
-Stable tag: 1.2.2
+Stable tag: 1.2.3

-The moShare plugin enables users to share your content via MMS using the Mogreet Messaging Platform
+moShare, the mobile sharing service that enables you to send videos, pictures, music and stories to your friends' mobile phones.

 == Description ==

-The moShare plugin enables users to share your content via MMS using the Mogreet Messaging Platform.
+moShare, the mobile sharing service that enables you to send videos, pictures, music and stories to your friends' mobile phones.
-You can customize the moShare widget and upgrade to a premium account to have access to enhanced share related analytics.
+For more information, please visit our website: http://www.moShare.com

 == Installation ==